tagspaces/documentation/docs/installation.md

 ---
-title: Installation overview
+title: Installing TagSpaces
 ---

 Here you will learn how to install TagSpaces on different operating systems.

-## Download TagSpaces
+## Getting the application

 The community version of TagSpaces can be downloaded for Windows, macOS and Linux from the official [download page](https://www.tagspaces.org/downloads)